This is a helpful guide discussing the price to rent a photography studio.

 After all, unless you are shooting a long music video that will capture the whole studio, you most likely will not need the premium-end photography studios.

-Pricing was discussed briefly above in its relation to location, and there are other factors to take into consideration when researching the pricing to rent a photography studio.
+Pricing was discussed briefly above in relation to location, and there are other factors to take into consideration when researching the pricing to rent a photography studio.

 When researching the price and making your final picks, you will want to take into consideration what the studio is offering.